Kshitij1118/Kshitij-Singh/README.md

 # 👋 Hey there, I'm Kshitij Singh!

-I'm a passionate **Flexo software developer** who enjoys turning ideas into beautiful, functional code.
+I'm a passionate **Software developer/ Freelancer** who enjoys turning ideas into beautiful, functional code.
 From clean frontend interfaces to solid backend systems, I love crafting smooth digital experiences—and learning something new every step of the way.

 ---